University Administrative Policies

 3. Clery Act Crimes

 The crimes identified by the Clery Act to be reported annually to the UNM community include: murder and manslaughter; forcible and non-forcible sex offenses; robbery; aggravated assault; burglary; motor vehicle theft; arson; dating violence; domestic violence; and stalking.
+(See section 3.1 for UNM's responsibilities under the Clery Act pertaining to reports of sexual, domestic violence, dating violence, and stalking.)

 If any of the above offenses were reportedly committed as “hate crimes,” that must be separately indicated in the annual Clery Report statistics.
 A hate crime occurs when the offender is motivated by bias against the victim.
 Under the Clery Act, ”bias” is a preformed negative attitude or opinion towards a group of persons based on their race, gender, religion, disability, sexual orientation, or ethnicity/national origin.
 In addition to the above crimes, if any of the following offenses were motivated by the offender’s bias against the victim, they must be included in the annual Clery Act statistics: larceny--theft, simple assault, intimidation, or destruction/damage/vandalism of property.